programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 #### Visualization

-A good data visualization, that summarises numbers helps someone to realise trends and important feature of a collection of data.
+A good data visualization that summarises numbers helps someone to realise trends and important features of a collection of data.
 We will see how we can create plots out of what we have calculated so far-

 First we check how the number of subject headings changed over time.
 Here we extend a bit the extraction of subjects and dates.
 First we import the necessary Python modules.